DEFENSIVE COACHING STAFF

 Overall, Shrader helped UAB return from a two-year hiatus in 2017 to set the program record for FBS wins in a season (8), Conference USA wins (6) and finished with a perfect 6-0 record at home for the first time ever.
 The Blazers’ appearance in the Bahamas Bowl was just the second bowl game in program history.

 Shrader began his second stint with the UAB football program in January of 2016.

 Shrader was a part of UAB’s remarkable turnaround in 2014 as he helped first year head coach Bill Clark and the Blazers reach bowl eligibility for the first time since 2004.
 Shrader served as the director of player personnel that season.

 Prior to his return to Birmingham, Shrader spent the 2015 season as a quality control coordinator at the University of Georgia.
 The Bulldogs were 10-3 in 2015 and capped their season with a 24-17 victory over Penn State in the Taxslayer Bowl.

-Shrader’s first full-time appointment came in 2013 as the cornerback’s coach at Jacksonville State.
+Shrader’s first full-time appointment came in 2013 with Bill Clark at Jacksonville State as the cornerback’s coach.
 In his lone season with the Gamecocks, JSU went 11-4 and reached the quarterfinals of the FCS playoffs, marking the school’s first-ever victories in the NCAA Division I playoffs.

 Before JSU, Shrader was a part of Bill Clark’s defensive staff at South Alabama from 2010-12 as a graduate assistant.
 In 2012, USA’s first year in Sun Belt, the Jaguars ranked second in the league in total defense.